 The Babbo Cookbook is that rarity in the world of restaurant cookbooks: a collection of accessible, appetizing recipes that brings the spirit of a remarkable restaurant into the home kitchen without losing an iota of tantalizing flavor in the translation.

-MARIO BATALI’s world now encompasses three New York City restaurants — Babbo, Lupa, and Esca — as well as a wine store, The Italian Wine Merchant.
-He is the host of Food Network’s popular Molto Mario, as well as an… More about Mario Batali
+Mario Batali’s world now encompasses three New York City restaurants—Babbo, Lupa, and Esca—as well as a wine store, the Italian Wine Merchant.
+He has several television credits, including the Food Network’s popular Molto Mario, as well as Mario Batali Eats Italy….
+More about Mario Batali

 “Every time I go to New York, I see Mario at the [Union Square] farmers’ market.
 It is his attention to fresh, seasonal ingredients that makes these dishes so irresistible.” —Alice Waters